annsway/Java/PizzaOrder/README.md

 **Instruction**

-* Download the whole project folder and run it in one of the Java IDE.
+* Download the source code and run it in one of the Java IDE.
 IntelliJ IDEA IDE is recommended.

 **Output**